-- CEO, his deputies and top 5 Senior Management members (in terms of total remuneration) in Business units: - 40% of the variable pay will be paid in cash at the end of the performance period; and - The balance 60% will be deferred over a period of 3 years with 10% being cash deferral and 50% being phantom or shadow shares and the entire deferred variable pay will vest equally over a 3 year period and the phantom or shadow shares can be encashed after 6 months from the vesting date. - For all other employees in Business units and Approved persons in Control and Support Functions and whose total remuneration exceeds the regulatory threshold: - 50% of the variable pay will be paid in cash at the end of the performance period; and - 10% in the form of phantom or shadow shares at the end of the performance period which can be encashed by the employee after 6 months. - The balance 40% will be deferred over a period of 3 years and paid in the form of phantom or shadow shares and vests equally over the 3 year period and can be encashed after 6 months from the vesting date. - Introduction of claw back and malus clauses whereby the NRC has the right to invoke these clauses under certain pre-defined circumstanceswherein the bank can clawback the vested as well as the unvested bonus paid or payable to an employee.
-Some of the conditions are: - Where there is reasonable evidence of material error or culpability for a breach of Bank's policy by the employee(s); - The Bank or the Business Unit suffers material losses or significant loss of business which could be attributed to the actions of the employee(s); - Where the employee(s) could be held responsible for material failure of risk management; and - Where there is evidence of fraud or collusion amongst employees or by employee(s) with third parties and which is prosecutable in a court of law - Based on ex-post risk assessment if the bank and/or a relevant line of business or an employee is found to have been paid bonus for a result which was much higher than actually realised, the NRC might invoke the malus clause by which any unvested portion payable during that year will be reduced in proportion to the reduction in the actual results versus expected results
+- In determining the variable pay pool at the performance period end, the NRC would consider post risk assessment outcomes and has a well defined mechanism to re-adjust the target achieved and thereby the total variable pay pool; - The design of the variable pay pool computation aligns the interest of the employees to that of the shareholders and it increases or decreases as per the target achieved, i.e. the variable pay pool will be nil or considerably less if the bank makes a loss or achieves less than the expected target; - The NRC in order to mitigate the risk involved in rewarding for potential revenues considers the following in the variable pay distribution: - The target setting process considers the realised versus unrealised profit mix; - Introduction of deferral of variable pay over 3 years: - The Bonus for the CEO, his deputies and Material Risk Takers and Approved persons as per CBB and whose total remuneration exceeds the regulatory threshold has a deferral element and share linked payment.
+Phantom or Shadow shares are being offered to such staff. - The deferral arrangements are as follows: - CEO, his deputies and top 5 Senior Management members (in terms of total remuneration) in Business units: - 40% of the variable pay will be paid in cash at the end of the performance period; and - The balance 60% will be deferred over a period of 3 years with 10% being cash deferral and 50% being phantom or shadow shares and the entire deferred variable pay will vest equally over a 3 year period and the phantom or shadow shares can be encashed after 6 months from the vesting date. - For all other employees in Business units and Approved persons in Control and Support Functions and whose total remuneration exceeds the regulatory threshold: - 50% of the variable pay will be paid in cash at the end of the performance period; and - 10% in the form of phantom or shadow shares at the end of the performance period which can be encashed by the employee after 6 months. - The balance 40% will be deferred over a period of 3 years and paid in the form of phantom or shadow shares and vests equally over the 3 year period and can be encashed after 6 months from the vesting date. - Introduction of claw back and malus clauses whereby the NRC has the right to invoke these clauses under certain pre-defined circumstances wherein the bank can claw back the vested as well as the unvested bonus paid or payable to an employee.
+Some of the conditions are: - Where there is reasonable evidence of material error or culpability for a breach of Bank's policy by the employee(s); - The Bank or the Business Unit suffers material losses or significant loss of business which could be attributed to the actions of the employee(s);

+- Where the employee(s) could be held responsible for material failure of risk management; and - Where there is evidence of fraud or collusion amongst employees or by employee(s) with third parties and which is prosecutable in a court of law - Based on ex-post risk assessment if the bank and/or a relevant line of business or an employee is found to have been paid bonus for a result which was much higher than actually realised, the NRC might invoke the malus clause by which any unvested portion payable during that year will be reduced in proportion to the reduction in the actual results versus expected results